There’s nothing like picking peach leaves in an orchard in absolute silence.

 It was both absolutely liberating to know there was a name for what was wrong with me.
 But it was also traumatizing at the same time.

-As both an author and an artist, I felt like I was a sham.
+As an author and an artist, I felt like a sham.

-That I was cheated out of being able to visualize.
-It made writing and doing art even harder than it was.
+That I was cheated out of being able to visualize and made writing and doing art even harder than it was.